Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Global control for trajectory tracking

 where $N$ is the predictive horizon, and $\mathbf{Q}_k, \mathbf{R}_k, \mathbf{P}_N$ are positive-definite diagonal matrices, denoting the penalty of the stage state, stage input and terminal state, respectively. $\mathbb{U}_k = \{\delta \mathbf{u}\in \mathbb{R}^{m} | \mathbf{u}_{\min} - \mathbf u_k^d \leq \delta \mathbf{u} \leq \mathbf{u}_{\max} - \mathbf u_k^d \}$ is the constraints for the input error that is derived from the actual input constraints $\mathbf{u}_{\min} \leq \mathbf{u}_k \leq \mathbf{u}_{\max}$.
 The optimization in (\ref{e_error_state_mpc}) is a standard quadratic programming (QP) problem, which can be solved efficiently by existing QP solvers.
 Finally, the optimal control command at the current step is

 \begin{remark} The MPC in (\ref{e_error_state_mpc}) is minimally parameterized and singularity-free.
-The minimal parameterization is due to the use of error state $\delta \mathbf x$ in the controlled system (\ref{e_linear_error_sys}), which parameterizes the original state $\mathbf x$ on the state manifold $\mathcal{M}$ in the homeomorphic space that is a normal Euclidean space and has the same dimension (i.e., 9) as the state manifold $\mathcal{M}$.
+The minimal parameterization results from the use of error state $\delta \mathbf x$ in the controlled system (\ref{e_linear_error_sys}), which parameterizes the original state $\mathbf x$ on the state manifold $\mathcal{M}$ in its homeomorphic space.
+This space, being a normal Euclidean space, has the same dimension (i.e., 9) as the state manifold $\mathcal{M}$.
 The resultant MPC formulation ({\ref{e_error_state_mpc}}) does not have any redundant parameters when compared with existing quaternion-based MPC for UAV control \citep{falanga2018pampc, sun2022comparative}.
 The singularity-free property of the MPC is two-folds.
-First, the MPC is not singular to the flight trajectory because the error system (\ref{e_linear_error_sys}) is always valid in the entire flight envelop.
+First, the MPC is not singular to the flight trajectory because the error system (\ref{e_linear_error_sys}) is always valid in the entire flight envelope.
 Second, the MPC is not singular to the parameterization $\delta \mathbf x$.
 Common minimal parameterization of manifolds, such as Euler angles \citep{kamel2017linear, nguyen2021model}, parameterizes the manifold with respect to a fixed point on the manifold, the resultant parameterization is singular at certain configurations.
 In contrast, our error state $\delta \mathbf x$ parameterizes the state manifold with respect to each point on the reference trajectory (as opposed to a fixed point).
 If the feedback MPC controller is stable (as it always needs to be), the error state is stabilized around zero and hence avoids the singularity effectively.
-The miminally-parameterized, yet singularity-free nature of our MPC, avoids any switching in parameterization or control scheme, and eventually leads to a global trajectory tracking controller. \end{remark}
+The minimally-parameterized, yet singularity-free nature of our MPC, avoids any switching in parameterization or control scheme, and eventually leads to a global trajectory tracking controller. \end{remark}

 \begin{remark} The MPC in (\ref{e_error_state_mpc}) is a model-based controller, where the computation of $\mathbf F_{\mathbf x}$ and $\mathbf F_{\mathbf u}$ requires the knowledge of the aerodynamic model $\mathbf f_a$ and its derivative (see (\ref{e_aerodynamic_model_linear_matrix})).
 This enables the MPC to exploit a high-fidelity aerodynamic model of the vehicle to achieve high-accuracy tracking control while effectively admits practical constraints, such as the input saturation. \end{remark}